nrfconnect/sdk-nrf/samples/nrf9160/memfault/README.rst

 Metrics
 =======

-The sample adds properties specific to the application, while the Memfault SDK integration layer in |NCS| adds the system property metrics.
+The sample adds properties specific to the application, while the :ref:`Memfault SDK integration layer <mod_memfault>` in |NCS| adds the system property metrics.
 See `Memfault: Collecting Device Metrics`_ for details on working and implementation of metrics.
 Some metrics are collected by the Memfault SDK directly.
 There are also some metrics, which are specific to |NCS| that are enabled by default: